 Thomas had some lab associates called the "Muckers," and together, they conducted thousands of experiments that led to the development of the electric light bulb.
-In order for them to bring the electric bulb to life, they had to invent each and every component, from switches to the sealed and vacuumed glass bulbs, unique sets of wires and different types of meters.
-Just like the previous efforts that have been made before Edison and the Muckers, their biggest challenge was finding a material that they could turn into a long-lasting filament.
-They tested a lot of plant growths and in the end, they found discovered that carbonized thread could give them what they want.
+In order for them to bring the electric bulb to life, they had to invent each and every component, from switches to sealed and vacuumed glass bulbs, unique sets of wires, and different types of meters.
+Just like the previous efforts that were made before Edison and the Muckers, their biggest challenge was finding a material that they could turn into a long-lasting filament.
+They tested a lot of plant growths and in the end, they discovered that carbonized thread could give them what they want.

 THE FINAL PRODUCT

 With the help of the cotton thread filament, Edison was able to come up with over thirteen hours of light, and on January 27, 1880, he filed his first light bulb patent.
 After more research, Edison and his lab associates found out that carbonized bamboo was the perfect filament substance as it provided 1,200 hours of continuous light.
 On September 4, 1882, Edison made his first large-scale light test, lighting up 25 buildings in the financial district of New York City.